Cheukting/py03_101/README.md

 Then for the function:

 ```
-/// Give are gistration list and check if name is in it
+/// Give a registration list and check if name is in it
-#[pyfunction]
 fn check_reg(filename: String, name: String) -> PyResult<String> {
     let file_result = File::open(filename);
     match file_result {